ronnzw/degreedClient/docs/api.rst

 Client object
 -------------

-The DegreedClient is used to connect to the API and it offer
+The DegreedClient is used to connect to the API and it offers

 .. module:: degreedClient.client